 When the first videotape appeared, people said the cinema is going to lose a fortune.
 Later, when the home cinema came, they said that movie theatres will be doomed.
 None of this truly came into being.
 Cinemas have their special atmosphere with the odor of popcorn and large screens the reason why watching films at home hardly ever replace going to a movie.

-Cinema apps are common on digital markets that’s why UI/UX designers often receive this kind of projects.
-There are no strict rules of how to create a layout for those apps.
-The major task is to make the clear navigation and interactions systems as well as present the information in the best way for users’ perception.
+Cinema apps are common in digital markets that’s why UI/UX designers often receive this kind of projects.
+There are no strict rules on how to create a layout for those apps.
+The major task is to make clear navigation and interactions systems as well as present the information in the best way for users’ perception.

 New D4U post presents a collection of diverse cinema app UI designs.
 There are both mobile and desktop versions showing how the same screens can be interpreted.
 Enjoy!